📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 What you do with it?
 That’s on you. 😌

-Take it or leave it — I haven’t even made something of myself yet.
+Take it or leave it — I haven’t even made much of myself yet.

 Still, I will — undoubtedly. 💫